vacp2p/rfc/specs/waku/waku-1.md

 ## Abstract

 This specification describes the format of Waku packets within the ÐΞVp2p Wire Protocol.
 This spec substitutes [EIP-627](https://eips.ethereum.org/EIPS/eip-627).
 Waku is a fork of the original Whisper protocol that enables better usability for resource restricted devices, such as mostly-offline bandwidth-constrained smartphones.
-It does this through (a) light node support, (b) historic envelopes (with a mailserver) (c) expressing topic interest for better bandwidth usage and (d) basic rate limiting.
+It does this through (a) light node support, (b) historic envelopes (with a history node) (c) expressing topic interest for better bandwidth usage and (d) basic rate limiting.

 ## Motivation